All Episodes

 Just have a decent internet.

-It's Not my end.
+It's not my end.

-I've got a fiber optics, so um all right.
+I've got a fiber optic.

 I guess he's wasting our time.